TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 One of the easiest ways to have things run late is to set an unrealistic schedule.
 As much as possible the round/lunch/etc timing should conform to an even distribution of how long it takes to process results and create a draw/allocation; you don't want to be in a position where particular rounds have much too much or too little time to spend on allocations and other crucial tasks.
 This is something that should definitely be working on in conjunction with convenors and other critical parties before they lock down timing details with food suppliers or the venue hosts.

-Note also that in most circumstances it is almost always preferable to create a draw and allocation for the first day of the next round at the night before.
-This time should be built in to the schedule of the previous day, and raised with the adjudication core so they don't expect to be able to immediately depart after the last day's rounds complete.
+Note also that in most circumstances it is preferable to create a draw and allocation for the first day of the next round at the night before.
+This time should be built in to the schedule of the previous day, and raised with the adjudication core so they don't expect to be able to immediately depart after the day's rounds complete.

 Below is the time taken within each round at Australs 2017.
 For context, this was neither a particular efficiently or inefficiently tabbed tournament.
 Notable details:

 - The tournament was ~40 rooms each round and had access to 3-6 runners and data enterers.
 Paper ballots were pre-printed and distributed by runners to rooms prior to the debates starting, then collected some time after the 15m deliberation period.
 Feedback was submitted online.
-- The adjudication core were neither particular slow or fast in allocating adjudicators compared to other adjudication cores in an Australs context where allocations are first automatically generated then extensively tweaked.
+- The adjudication core were neither particular slow nor fast in allocating adjudicators compared to other adjudication cores in an Australs context, where allocations are first automatically generated and then extensively tweaked.
 - There were no serious issues that delayed the tabbing of any particular round beyond the expected issues of last-minute draw changes, adjudicators producing incomprehensible ballots, etc.
-- While the tab ran relatively quickly there were delays (or periods where allocations could take longer than typical) because of mismatches between the planned schedule and the optimal schedule from a tab perspective.
+- Whilst the tab ran relatively quickly, there were delays (or periods where allocations could take longer than typical) because of mismatches between the planned schedule and the optimal schedule from a tab perspective.
 - A round at Australs takes around 2 hours from a debater's perspective: 30m of prep, ~60m for a debate, ~15m for deliberation, and ~15m for the oral adjudication and feedback.
 - We didn't note the timing of data-entry in Round 8 as there was no time pressure.
 After data entry was finished, finalising and double-checking the breaks took through to ~7-8pm.